Polyendocrine metabolic ovarian syndrome: Research directions

-Key research questions in PCOS focus on the best way to manage the condition, including with new anti-obesity drugs.
+Key research questions in PMOS focus on the best way to manage the condition, including with new anti-obesity drugs.
 In terms of criteria for diagnosis, age-specific levels of AMH need to be specified.
-Biomarkers are needed for early diagnosis, and to guide drug development.
-Another open question is how to define the male phenotype to assess male relatives of women with PCOS.
+Biomarkers are needed for early diagnosis and to guide drug development.
+Another open question is how to define the male phenotype to assess male relatives of women with PMOS.

 Research is exploring better ways to assess and predict metabolic complications.
 Current clinical tests for insulin resistance lack accuracy and standardisation, and the gold-standard method is impractical in clinical settings.
-Emerging approaches include multi-omics, which may uncover biomarkers for diagnosis and subtyping, and artificial intelligence (AI)-based methods, which can identify patterns in medical data and also classify patients into subgroups.
+Emerging approaches include multiomics, which may uncover biomarkers for diagnosis and subtyping, and artificial intelligence (AI)-based methods, which can identify patterns in medical data and also classify patients into subgroups.
 Combining AI with omics might improve early diagnosis, risk prediction, personalised treatment, and long-term monitoring, though robust validation in large, diverse cohorts remains necessary.

-As of 2024, studies have successfully developed in vitro PCOS disease models through human embryonic stem cells (hESCs) and induced pluripotent stem cell technology (iPSC).
-Both can be derived from individuals with PCOS and can differentiate into various cell types.
-Using adult somatic cells, iPSCs can reprogram the cells into a pluripotent state, which can then be specified to replicate PCOS-like traits.
-Furthermore, 3D "organoid" models of female reproductive tissue, such as the uterus and ovaries, produced from iPSCs, present a way to stimulate the development of reproductive disorders such as PCOS in vitro.
+As of 2024, studies have successfully developed in vitro PMOS disease models through human embryonic stem cells (hESCs) and induced pluripotent stem cell technology (iPSC).
+Both can be derived from individuals with PMOS and can differentiate into various cell types.
+Using adult somatic cells, iPSCs can reprogram the cells into a pluripotent state, which can then be specified to replicate PMOS-like traits.
+Furthermore, 3D "organoid" models of female reproductive tissue, such as the uterus and ovaries, produced from iPSCs, present a way to stimulate the development of reproductive disorders such as PMOS in vitro.

 Society and culture

-The direct economic costs of PCOS in the United States are estimated to be over $15 billion per year (in 2021 USD).
-This includes the costs of managing PCOS, treating its complications such as strokes, and its mental health costs.
-Compared to arthritis, lupus, and tuberculosis—diseases with a similar or lower prevalence and similar severity—PCOS got lower NIH research funding between 2005 and 2015.
-This possible underfunding reflects a gender bias in health care, where conditions mostly affecting women get less research funding.
+The direct economic costs of PMOS in the United States are estimated to be over $15 billion per year (in 2021 USD).
+This includes the costs of managing PMOS, treating its complications such as strokes, and its mental health costs.
+Compared to arthritis and lupus—diseases with a similar or lower prevalence and similar severity—PMOS received lower NIH research funding between 2005 and 2015.
+Australia likewise saw a low number of grants.
+This possible underfunding reflects a gender bias in health care, where conditions mostly affecting women receive less research funding.

-There is substantial misinformation on PCOS in social media.
+There is substantial misinformation on PMOS in social media.
 For example, some health influencers promote restrictive diets, such as eliminating gluten or dairy, for which there is no evidence of effectiveness.
-Others recommend against intensive exercise, despite its usefulness.
-Some social media influencers without medical qualifications, including those with large followings, have presented themselves as authorities on PCOS to promote their unproven treatments, taking advantage of the limited medical options available for treating the condition.
+Others recommend against intensive cardiovascular exercise, despite its usefulness.
+Some social media influencers without medical qualifications, including those with large followings, have presented themselves as authorities on PMOS to promote their unproven treatments, taking advantage of the limited medical options available for treating the condition.

-Research has identified notable gaps in physician knowledge and education related to PCOS, which may contribute to challenges in timely diagnosis and treatment.
-For instance, health care professionals in primary care, but also in gynaecology and reproductive specialists, are often unfamiliar with the precise diagnostic criteria.
+Research has identified notable gaps in physician knowledge and education related to PMOS, which may contribute to challenges in timely diagnosis and treatment.
+For instance, health care professionals in primary care, but also in gynecology and reproductive specialists, are often unfamiliar with the precise diagnostic criteria.
 In terms of management, many professionals have limited knowledge of associated metabolic conditions, recommended screening, and psychological impacts.
-Diagnosis is often delayed, and those with PCOS are usually dissatisfied with care.
+Diagnosis is often delayed, and those with PMOS are usually dissatisfied with care.